 The Bone House

-I ducked into St. Michael's Chapel because the crowd on the main path was getting thick.
-And there, in a small room off the chapel, I found something that reminded me I was in a real place with real history, not a theme park.
+Duck into St. Michael's Chapel when the crowd on the main path gets thick.
+In a small room off the chapel waits a reminder that this is a real place with real history, not a theme park.

-I paid the 2 EUR donation and stood there for twenty minutes.
-It was eerie and beautiful and deeply human.
-Outside, people were taking selfies with the lake behind them.
-In here, 1,200 skulls stared back at me with their hollow eyes and their hand-painted flowers, and I felt the weight of 7,000 years of continuous settlement in this narrow strip of land between mountain and water.
+For a 2 EUR donation, you can stand in a space that's eerie, beautiful, and deeply human — 1,200 skulls with their hollow eyes and hand-painted flowers, the quiet weight of 7,000 years of continuous settlement in this narrow strip of land between mountain and water.

 That's the thing about Hallstatt.
 The surface is postcard-perfect.
-But underneath, there's something older and stranger and more interesting than most visitors ever discover.
+Underneath, there's something older and stranger and more interesting than most visitors ever discover.

 The Salt Mine

 The Salzwelten is the world's oldest salt mine, operating for over 7,000 years.
 That number is almost impossible to comprehend.
-When ancient Egyptians were building the pyramids, people were already mining salt in this mountain.
+When the ancient Egyptians were building the pyramids, people were already mining salt inside this mountain.

 The tour costs about 38 EUR (including the funicular ride up), and it's genuinely fun.
-You slide down two miners' slides — wooden ramps that the miners used to move between levels — and visit an underground salt lake that's illuminated in blues and greens.
-It feels like being inside the mountain's dream.
+You slide down two miners' slides — wooden ramps the miners used to move between levels — and visit an underground salt lake illuminated in blues and greens.
+It feels like stepping inside the mountain's dream.

 But the best part of the funicular ride isn't the mine entrance.
 It's the Skywalk — a panoramic viewing platform 350 meters above the lake.
 The triangular glass floor extends over the cliff edge, and the view down to Hallstatt's rooftops and the water beyond them is the kind of image that stays with you longer than any photo.